My Story and Personal Journey

 Finally, I was accepted to the Art Institute in June of 1997 and completed my two-year degree.
 I graduated with an Associates of Applied Science degree in Graphic Design and Visual Communications, and began my journey into life.
 I had worked a few internships before graduating from AIH.
 The Internet was just evolving at that time, so a job in web design was pretty rare to come by.
 AIH provided me with some assistance to find my first job.
 They had called me with a job opportunity with a web design company, ComSpace.com.
 I was thrilled, even though I knew nothing about the web.
 I interviewed at ComSpace and got the job.
 Things were great and I was making the big bucks.
 Twenty-Eight Thousand dollars a year was good for us.
 So, my brother, mother, and her boyfriend all moved to Houston to live with me in our 750 sq ft. apartment in Houston, TX.
 It was tough at times, but we managed.
 Every year had its ups and downs, but we kept moving forward.

-Even after ten years of pursing my dreams and stepping out on faith, there are still obstacles everyday to overcome.
-My mother passed away from cancer in 2004.
+Even after twenty years of pursing my dreams and stepping out on faith, there are still obstacles everyday to overcome.
+My mother passed away from cancer in 2004 and my father in early 2020.
 My brother lives with his wife and two beautiful kids in Austin, TX.
 I’ve met some great people and have experienced some things that not very many people can say they’ve experienced.
 My first client whom I met in 1998, is now my business partner and friend.
 I have started three businesses, moved nine different times, and even lived in a hotel.
 I had the privilege of meeting very talented musicians and worked with major Ad Agencies in Houston.
-If the changes and experiences are like the first ten years, then who knows where we will be.
+If the changes and experiences are like the first twenty years, then who knows where we will be.
 Taking chances and venturing out of your comfort zone is the only real way you will know what true life has to offer.